-When law enforcement officers use excessive force or abuse the rights of the people in their custody, it is imperative that we hold them accountable for their actions.
+When law enforcement officers use excessive force or abuse the rights of the people in their custody, we must hold them accountable for their actions.
 If not, they will continue to do so in the future.
 Reading police brutality lawyer Brian J. Zeiger of The Zeiger Firm zealously represents clients who have been the victims of law enforcement misconduct.
-He and his team work hard to e that no one, not even a police officer, is above the law.
+He and his team work hard to ensure that no one, not even a police officer, is above the law.

 If you have been the target of police abuse or misconduct, contact The Zeiger Firm for a free initial consultation with a Reading police brutality lawyer.
 It will cost you nothing to learn more about your legal options for pursuing compensation from the people and agencies that violated your rights.

-Common Types of Police Brutality and Misconduct in Reading
+Common Types of Police Brutality and Misconduct in Reading, PA

 Police brutality and misconduct happen all too frequently in Reading.
 Some of the most common instances include: